louiseleibbrandt/Vinted-item-valuation/README.md

     python scripts/main.py
     ```

-2. Enter the search query in the provided input field.
+2. Enter the search query and item condition in the provided input fields.

 3. Click the "Start Scraping" button.
 If the number of items span multiple pages, each page containing items will be loaded and scraped sequentially.